MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 #### Configure deep link to browse within your app manually

-Use the following format for a deep link that you can use in a bot, connector, or message extension card:
+Use the following format for a deep link in a bot, connector, or message extension card:

 `https://teams.microsoft.com/l/entity/<appId>/<entityId>?tenantId=<tenantId>&webUrl=<entityWebUrl>&label=<entityLabel>&context=<context>`

 * If the bot sends a message containing a `TextBlock` with a deep link, then a new browser tab is opened when the user selects the link.
-This happens in Chrome and in the Teams desktop app, both running on Linux.
+This happens in Chrome and in the Teams desktop app, when they are running on Linux.

 * If the bot sends the same deep link URL into an `Action.OpenUrl`, then the Teams tab opens in the current browser tab when the user selects the link.